-The Prevention of Sexual Harassment and Discrimination Program is developed and managed by two UW graduate student training specialists under the guidance of UW SafeCampus and in close coordination with key stakeholders including: academic departments, UW Medicine, Title IX, Student Life/Student Affairs/Student Services, the Graduate School, and UAW Local 4121.
+The Prevention of Sexual Harassment and Discrimination Program is developed and managed by two UW graduate student training specialists under the guidance of UW SafeCampus and in close coordination with key stakeholders including: Academic Departments, School of Medicine, Title IX, Student Life/Student Affairs/Student Services, the Graduate School, and UAW Local 4121.
 Our goal is to develop the program in a way that is responsive to the needs of individual departments and communities and that will endeavor to:

 - Shift UW culture and create new community norms,

-- Empower academic student employees to prevent and respond to sexual harassment, and
+- Empower academic student employees to prevent and respond to sexual harassment

 - Enable academic student employees to identify how various dimensions of power and identity intersect to create oppressions that set the stage for sexual harassment and discrimination to occur.

-A comprehensive 3-hour interactive training session for UW academic student employees will be rolled out during Fall 2018 and Winter 2019 academic quarters.
-This Prevention of Sexual Harassment and Discrimination Training specific to academic student employees will examine sexual harassment in a new way and include:
+Our standard training is a comprehensive research-driven 2-hour interactive session for UW academic student employees.
+This Prevention of Sexual Harassment and Discrimination Training examines sexual harassment in a new way and includes: